cchan083/AstroPi/program_requirements_checklist.md

 Your program does not use threads, or if it does, it does so only by using the threading library; threads are managed carefully and closed cleanly, and their use is clearly explained through comments in the code.✅✅

-Your program only saves data in the same folder where your main Python file is, as described in the Mission Space Lab creator guide (i.e. using the special __file__ variable); your program does not attempt to create new directories for storing your data, and no absolute path names are used. ```Double check this as it creates a data folder```
+Your program only saves data in the same folder where your main Python file is, as described in the Mission Space Lab creator guide (i.e. using the special __file__ variable); your program does not attempt to create new directories for storing your data, and no absolute path names are used. ```Double check this as it creates a data folder```✅

 Your program runs without errors and does not raise any unhandled exceptions. ✅